sjaehn/BSchaffl/README.md

 * Randomize amp
 * Randomize stretch
+* Process amount for amp and stretch

 ## TODO's

 * Handle changes which effect step stretch during playback
-* Master value for amp and stretch
 * Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity
 * Select between: stretch note position only / stretch note length only / stretch note position & length
 * Option to change output step